AdamKrysztopa/statmate-ai/docs/todo/routing_agent_logic_epic.md

     - categorical + paired → `mcnemar_node`
     - survival_data → `cox_regression_node` (placeholder for future)
 - [ ] Assumption-Triggered Rerouting:
-  - If a test node runs and finds a violation (e.g., Levene's test fails for ANOVA), it should return a `fail` status that the `DecisionEngine` uses to reroute to a Robust or Non-parametric alternative.
+  - If a test node runs and finds a violation (e.g., Levene's test fails for ANOVA), it should return a `fail` status that the `DecisionEngine` uses to reroute to a Robust or Non-parametric alternative (e.g., auto-switch one-way ANOVA → Kruskal-Wallis).

 ## Agents: Data Blueprint & Deep Metadata
 The `InitialInsightsAgent` must be the brain of the operation, providing a machine-readable roadmap.